lowbontimp/stp-iris/README.md

 * IO::Uncompress::Unzip
 * File::Path

-Perl library can be easily installed using 'cpan'
+Perl library can be easily installed using `cpan`

 ```
 $) cpan